WADA discussing date for lab visit as deadline nears - Russia

 If judicial authorities fail to hand over laboratory data by the end of the year, it will again lose its status, raising the prospect of Russia being banned from a second consecutive Olympics and remaining shut out of international athletics.

-The minister, Pavel Kolobkov, said his ministry had received a letter from WADA president Craig Reedie outlining “the options for organizing the process of copying the data from the Moscow anti-doping laboratory” and specifying the equipment to be used.
+The minister, Pavel Kolobkov, said his ministry had received a letter from WADA president Craig Reedie outlining “the options for organising the process of copying the data from the Moscow anti-doping laboratory” and specifying the equipment to be used.

 A WADA team returned from Moscow empty-handed this month after Russian authorities said their equipment was not certified under Russian law.